Shotgun surgery: Consequences of shotgun surgery

-Of these the most insidious are the psychological effects (e.g. see broken windows theory) which can exponentially lead to software rot.
+Of these the most insidious are the psychological effects which can exponentially lead to software rot.
 When uncontrolled this can cause entire codebases to become unmaintainable.
 Generally the only solution to this problem is to completely rewrite the code (at substantial cost).

 Mitigation

 Aspect-oriented programming (AOP) aims at reducing these forms of invasive modifications in favour of adopting an "aspect" or "concern".
 The solutions take the form of boilerplate code which can be applied over a domain of functions simultaneously (through the process of weaving) which vastly reduces the amount of duplicated code.
 The use of domain-specific languages is also becoming more widespread where light-weight compilers are written to generate most of the duplicated code on the behalf of the programmer.
 Both methods fall into the broader categories of code generation and automation.